AcademySoftwareFoundation/tac/README.md

 Technical Projects are approved by TAC Members per the [ASWF Project Lifecycle guidelines](https://github.com/AcademySoftwareFoundation/tac/blob/master/process/lifecycle.md).
 You can submit your project for inclusion as an ASWF Technical Project by completing the [Project Contribution Proposal Template](https://github.com/AcademySoftwareFoundation/tac/blob/master/process/proposal_template.md) and emailing it to tac@lists.awsf.io.

+Each of the ASWF projects are open to participation by anyone subject to the governance each project has adopted.
+If you are looking for a way to contribute to a project, many ASWF projects maintain a list of "good first issues" ( linked to below ).

 Current Technical Projects are listed below.

 ## Incubation